indiana-university/rivet-docs/content/components/layout/box.md

 </div>
 {{< /example >}}

+{{< alert variant="warning" title="Box rows must be wrapped in a parent element" >}}
+For styling purposes, box rows must be wrapped in a parent element, such as a `div` with the `.rvt-box` class applied.
+{{< /alert >}}

 ## Card variant
-The Card variant of the Box component can be used along with Rivet's type scale and spacing utilities to create basic card layouts.
-Adding the `.rvt-box--card` modifier adds a subtle box-shadow to help visually separate the the Box content from the background.
+The card variant of the box component can be used along with Rivet's type scale and spacing utilities to create basic card layouts.
+Adding the `.rvt-box--card` modifier adds a subtle shadow to help visually separate the the box content from the background.

 {{< example lang="html" spacious="true" >}}<div class="rvt-box rvt-box--card">
   <div class="rvt-box__body">
-    This is the Card variant of a Box with a body element
+    This is the card variant of a box with a body element
   </div>
 </div>
 {{< /example >}}

-## Card image element
+### Card image
-The card variant also includes and options Image element that can be used when you need to display an image as a part of you card layout.
-Wrapping and image in the `.rvt-box__image` class will apply the proper border-radius and hide the image overflow.
+The card variant can include an optional image.
+Nesting an `img` inside an element with the `.rvt-box__image` class will apply the proper sizing, cropping, and border radius.

-**NOTE**: The Image element should be the first child of the Box element when using so that it sets flush with the sides of the box.
-It should not be used inside of the Body or Row elements.

-{{< example lang="html" spacious="true">}}<div class="rvt-box rvt-box--card" style="max-width: 300px;">
+{{< example lang="html" spacious="true">}}<div class="rvt-box rvt-box--card">
   <div class="rvt-box__image">
     <img src="http://www.fillmurray.com/g/800/450" alt="">
   </div>
   <div class="rvt-box__body">
     <h2 class="rvt-ts-20 rvt-text-bold">Card title</h2>
-    <p class="rvt-m-top-xxs">This is the Card variant of a Box with a body element</p>
+    <p class="rvt-m-top-xxs">This is the card variant of a box with a body element</p>
     <a href="#" class="rvt-link-bold">Card link</a>
   </div>
 </div>
 {{< /example >}}

+{{< alert variant="warning" title="Card images must be the first child" >}}
+The element with the `.rvt-box__image` class must be the first child of `.rvt-box` so that the image sits flush with the sides of the box (see above example).
+It should not be used inside elements with the `rvt-box__body` or `.rvt-box__row` classes.
+{{< /alert >}}

-## Compact Box
+## Compact box variant
-The compact version of the Box component reduces the amount of padding on the various Box elements.
+The compact variant of the box component reduces the amount of padding applied to a box's header, footer, and content.
 This variant can be useful in situations where you are displaying large amounts of data and need to conserve vertical space.

 {{< example lang="html" spacious="true">}}<div class="rvt-box rvt-box--compact">
   <div class="rvt-box__header">